10 Types of Loyalty Program and How You Can Implement Them

 Encourage Word-of-Mouth Marketing

-According to Nielsen, 92% of consumers trust referrals from friends and family over traditional ads.
-Loyalty initiatives that offer shareable rewards, referral bonuses, or social media challenges turn satisfied users into enthusiastic brand ambassadors.
+92% of consumers trust referrals from friends and family over traditional ads.
+Loyalty programs that offer shareable rewards, referral bonuses, or social media challenges turn satisfied users into enthusiastic brand ambassadors.

 Motivate Customer Behaviour